-Clinical trials have been conducted with Anastrozole, up to 60 mg in a single dose given to healthy male volunteers and up to 10 mg daily given to postmenopausal women with advanced breast cancer; these dosages were tolerated.
-A single dose of Anastrozole that results in life-threatening symptoms has not been established.
+Clinical trials have been conducted with anastrozole tablets, up to 60 mg in a single dose given to healthy male volunteers and up to 10 mg daily given to postmenopausal women with advanced breast cancer; these dosages were tolerated.
+A single dose of anastrozole tablets that results in life-threatening symptoms has not been established.
 There is no specific antidote to overdosage and treatment must be symptomatic.
 In the management of an overdose, consider that multiple agents may have been taken.
 Vomiting may be induced if the patient is alert.
-Dialysis may be helpful because Anastrozole is not highly protein bound.
+Dialysis may be helpful because anastrozole tablets are not highly protein bound.
 General supportive care, including frequent monitoring of vital signs and close observation of the patient, is indicated.